Real Women. Real Life. Real Answers.

 Click this link to join Zoom Meeting

-This week, we will have a summary of Led to Be Filled with His Truth and Understanding in Chapter 2.
-Questions for this week’s reading, Led to Be Filled with His Wisdom and Revelation, Prayer Power and Word Power will follow afterwards.
+This week, we will have a summary of Led to Be Separate from the World.
+Questions for this week’s reading of Led to Be Separate from the Enemy, Prayer Power and Word Power will follow.

 In Jesus’ name I pray.